Blog

 How the pay yourself first method works

-The pay yourself first budget follows a simple cycle:
+The pay yourself first budget typically follows a simple cycle:

-• Receive income (salary, wages, Centrelink, business income)
+Receive income (salary, wages, Centrelink payments or business income)

-Because savings happen first, they’re less likely to be skipped.
+Because savings occur first, they may be less likely to be skipped.

 Compared to traditional budgeting, this approach may help: